-In 2018, an average of 7.5 million passengers a day used public transport in Singapore.
-Commuters in Singapore have the option to use contactless cards to pay for public transport rides.
-With that, the last decade was characterized by easy access to accurate travel information for private and public transport with the advent of mobile applications.
+Public transport usageIn 2022, an average of 6.4 million passengers a day used public transport in Singapore.
+Compared to the previous year, this value slightly increased, with public transit use recovering with the easing of COVID-19 restrictions.
+To pay for public transport, commuters in Singapore have the option to use contactless cards.
+With that and the penetration of mobile applications, the last decade was characterized by easy access to the system and accurate travel information for everybody.

 Singapore’s railway systemAn average of about 2.75 million passengers a day used the Mass Rapid Transit (MRT) in Singapore, while of approximately 184 thousand passengers a day used the Light Rail Transit (LRT).
 Passenger capacity and breakdowns on the MRT in recent years have been mitigated with the roll-out of government-owned buses as part of the Bus Service Enhancement Programme.
 Furthermore, the Government took over all public transport assets, and improved signaling systems for trains to run at closer intervals.
 Three stations in the north of the island on the Thomson-East Coast MRT Line began operation in January 2020 and 11 new stations began operating in the second half of 2022.
 Construction of the Cross Island Line began in January 2023 and phase 1 is expected to be completed by 2030.

 Accessibility to car servicesComfortDelGro had the biggest taxi fleet in Singapore at around 6.6 thousand taxis.
 The company’s global operations span seven countries – Singapore, Australia, China, the United Kingdom, Ireland, Vietnam and Malaysia.
 Taxi companies in Singapore have also partnered with other ride-hailing apps.
 In 2021, Gojek launched GoTaxi, to give commuters access to taxis directly through the Gojek’s ride-hailing platform.